felipeSima/ios-clean-architecture/README.md

 # ios-base-architecture
- A starter project for iOS projects using UIKit Framework and cleand archtecture
+ A starter project for iOS projects using UIKit Framework and clean architecture